 2.7 miles from the Ventura Beach Marriott

-The Ultimate Escape Rooms at the Harbor have various themes for you to test to see how well you and your friends work together.
-There will be approximately 8-10 members assisting the escape whether you bring your own group or not.
-If you do not bring 8 participants you may anticipate other strangers joining in on the fun.
+Haven’t gotten enough thinking in?
+Puzzle your way out of The Ultimate Escape Roomsat the Harbor.
+There are usually 8-10 folks trying to escape.
+You can either fill the room with your friends or join a group.
 If you would like to make reservations for your group call ahead.
 (805) 256-6600.
-Make sure you arrive 15 minutes before your scheduled escape and anticipate spending approximately an hour trying to get out – if you can!
+Make sure you arrive 15 minutes before your scheduled escape and anticipate spending approximately an hour trying to get out – maybe:)

-Channel Islands Visitor Center has the option to learn more about the Channel Islands National Park and Marine Sanctuary without making a day trip out to the islands.
-Featuring a tidal pool museum, educational lectures, and even a replica of the pygmy mammoth skeleton found on Santa Rosa Island in 1992.
+Near the end of the harbor, the Channel Islands Visitor Centeris the perfect place to learn about the glories of Channel Islands National Park and Marine Sanctuary without making a day trip out to the islands.
+Featuring a terrific movie (see if you can recognize the narrator’s voice), a tidal pool, educational lectures, and even a replica of the pygmy mammoth skeleton found on Santa Rosa Island in 1992.

-Try on exaggerated hats at Hats Unlimited and take selfies as a pirate or maybe a cute relaxed sun hat to block your eyes from the sunny day.
+Try on exaggerated hats at Hats Unlimitedand take selfies as a pirate, or maybe buy a cute sun hat.
 The Harbor Hatter will greet you at the door and you won’t even have to fall down a magic rabbit hole to get there!

 Shop for souvenirs at Casa de Regalos or Ventura Harbor Gallery and Gifts to take home with you to make sure you never forget about your memorable trip to Ventura.